OpenDSA/OpenDSA/RST/source/SortCompare.rst

 But what if the programmer had already used that method name for another purpose?
-An even bigger problem is, what if the programmer wants to sort the record now using field as the key, and later using another field?
+An even bigger problem is, what if the programmer wants to sort the record now using one field as the key, and later using another field?
 Or search sometimes on one key, and at other times on another?
 The problem is that the "keyness" of a given field is not an inherent property within the record, but rather depends on the context.